HCL-TECH-SOFTWARE/connections-doc/src_v8/admin/install/cp_config_om_intro.md

 # Configuring the Orient Me component {#cp_config_om_intro. .concept}

 Additional configuration is required for the Orient Me component to populate it with Connections data and to enable the notification center and a menu option for managing home pages.

-Orient Me is only supported in the Connections 7.0 interface.
+**Note:** Orient Me is only supported in the Connections 7.0 user interface.

 Follow these steps to configure the Orient Me component to share content with HCL Connections™.